The Professor (Gilligan's Island): Character summary

 The Professor was portrayed as the most neutral and level-headed character.
 He usually displayed more patience with Gilligan than the other castaways, and was often called upon to settle disputes.
 As a result, he often served as a guide for the castaways whom the others respected because of his great store of knowledge, although the castaways rarely mentioned this.
 For unexplained reasons—possibly for research purposes in writing his book (although titled Fun with Ferns, ferns may not have been its sole topic)—the Professor brought a large number of books on diverse subjects such as chemistry and anthropology of the South Sea Islanders on a three-hour pleasure cruise in Hawaii.
 On many occasions, he conveniently pulls out a book which has exactly the facts needed to fix or explain a particular problem they are having.
 In several episodes, electric power for phonographs or washing machines is generated by employing someone (usually Gilligan) to manually pedal, or turn, a pulley, which the Professor has engineered.
-Besides his white khaki suit he also has a pair of pajamas and a sports coat.
+Besides his light blue shirt and khaki suit he also has a pair of pajamas and a sports coat.

 A running joke about the Professor was his ability to build nearly anything from coconuts and bamboo, yet he was somehow unable to repair the damaged Minnow, construct a seaworthy raft or find other means to leave the island.
 This was parodied in the sitcom Roseanne.

 The show's producer, Sherwood Schwartz, answered this paradox in an interview, when he said that the Professor's behavior was logical and quite typical; people often ignore the obvious solution because of their own biases and preferences.
 "That’s true of mankind", said Schwartz in an interview with WABC radio's Mark Simone.
 "They can do except what they cannot do."
 However, the professor did try many times to repair the Minnow using available island resources, but they ultimately proved inadequate.